HSLdevcom/jore4-ui/README.md

 We also have integration tests for ui side that are run with `jest`.
 We have those because sometimes there is need to do e.g. complex graphql queries on UI side, and those are impossible to test without running tests against real hasura instance.

 - In order to run integration tests, you need to have hasura instance running.
-That is the case if you have docker-compose environment running.
+That is the case if you have Docker Compose environment running.
 - To run tests: `yarn test:integration`

 ### Cypress (e2e) tests